clickbar/laravel-magellan/README.md

 $port->save();
 ```

-Since our port table uses a point with SRID=4326, magellan will raise an error:
+Since our port table uses a point with SRID=4326, Magellan will raise an error:

-> _  SRID mismatch: database has SRID 4326, geometry has SRID 25832.
+> _SRID mismatch: database has SRID 4326, geometry has SRID 25832.
 Consider enabling `magellan.eloquent.transform_to_database_projection` in order to apply automatic transformation_

-We included an auto transform option, that directly apply ST_Transform(geometry, databaseSRID) for you.
+We included an auto transform option, that directly applies `ST_Transform(geometry, databaseSRID)` for you.

 > **Note**
 > This option will only be applied when inserting/updating directly on an eloquent model.

-> **Note**
 > This option will not be applied on geography columns.

 ### Select

 When selecting data from a model that uses the `HasPostgisColumns` trait, all attributes will directly be parsed to the internal data classes:

 ```php
 $port = Port::first();
 dd($port->location);